-beginning 1 April 2020, the loans advanced at fair value through other comprehensive income.
-The methods used to measure fair value are further disclosed in note 17.
+These consolidated financial statements have been prepared on a historical cost basis, as modified by the valuation of derivative financial instruments and the Company's investment in the EIB transaction at fair value through profit or loss and for the period beginning 1 April 2020, the loans advanced at fair value through other comprehensive income.
+The methods used to measure fair value are further disclosed in note 16.

-The Company owns 100% of the Profit Participating Notes issued by Basinghall and Tallis.
-Basinghall owns all the Profit Participating Notes issued by Queenhithe and Lambeth.
-Basinghall, Tallis, Queenhithe and Lambeth are all companies incorporated in the Republic of Ireland.
+The Company owns 100% of the Profit Participating Notes issued by Basinghall, Tallis and Queenhithe.
+Basinghall, Tallis and Queenhithe are companies incorporated in the Republic of Ireland.

-The Directors believe that the Company's ownership of the Profit Participating Notes issued by Basinghall and Tallis constitute control as it exposes the Company to variability of returns from its involvement with the financial and operating activities of these entities.
-Lambeth and Queenhithe both transferred their portfolios of Credit Assets to Basinghall during the year for amounts equal to the outstanding amount of principal and accrued interest, with EUR 1 principal amount outstanding on the class B Notes issued.
-The liquidation process was still ongoing for both entities as at 31 March 2021 and any residual cash remaining after the settlement of all outstanding liabilities for each entity is payable to Basinghall.
-Therefore, these financial statements have been prepared on a consolidated basis.
+Basinghall used to own the Notes issued by Lambeth and Queenhithe.
+In 2020, both Lambeth and Queenhithe transferred their portfolios of Credit Assets to Basinghall for amounts equal to the outstanding amount of principal and accrued interest, with EUR 1 principal amount outstanding on the class B Notes issued.
+The liquidation process was completed for Lambeth in July 2021 whilst this remains ongoing for Queenhithe as at 31 March 2022.
+Any residual cash remaining after the settlement of all outstanding liabilities for each entity is payable to Basinghall.